There are a number of "need to know" items that will help you efficiently use the WCLN resources for your students. Let's start with these

-- As students arrive, I enter their course(s) and change the passwords to something simple.
+- At about 10 minutes to (or so), I enter the course(s) and change the passwords to something simple.

 - Give them a bit of time to settle, then start dropping into breakout rooms, checking-in.

-Communicating with students is a key part of remote learning.
+Communicating with parents is a key part of remote learning.